-Swap the big city hustle for the chilled-out scenes of Repulse Bay at Amalfitana, and add some fresh air and sunshine to your pizza party.
-It’s a great option especially for kids who hate waiting for their food: let them just play on the beach while the pizza is being made.
+Swap the big city hustle for the relaxing atmosphere of Repulse Bay and add fresh air and sunshine to your pizza party, when you dine at Amalfitana.
+It’s a great option especially for kids who hate waiting for their food – let them just play on the beach while the pizza is being made.

 Motorino, 14 Shelley Street, Central, Hong Kong, 2801 6881

 Opened in late 2017 by Chef Karen (the same remarkable woman who owns Taco Chaca), Andrea’s specialises in bagel crusts and a whole lot of friendly neighbourhood attitude.
 The pizzas are super tasty and packed with awesome ingredients, freshly prepared to order and made with love.
 Some top contenders are the Thai Green Curry Chicken or Black Truffle Salsa, with tons of savoury flavour and the best union of doughy and crunch.